timchen863/timchen863.github.io/_projects/Baja/index.md

 ## Finite Element Analysis
 FEA simulation was used to analyze the thermal behavior of the brake rotor during braking.
 {% include image-gallery.html images="br.png" height="400" %}

+### Simulation Results
-- **Max Temp:** 546.6°C
+- **Max Temperature:** 546.6 °C
-- **Min Temp:** 30.3°C
+- **Min Temperature:** 30.3 °C

 ### Observations
-- Outer rotor surfaces experience rapid heating
+- Outer rotor surfaces experience rapid heating.
-- Inner hub remains cooler, acting as a thermal sink
+- Inner hub remains cooler, acting as a thermal sink.
-- Temperature gradient aligns with expected rotor behavior under braking loads
+- Temperature gradient aligns with expected rotor behavior under braking loads.

 <!--## Embedding youtube video
 The second video has the autoplay on. copy and paste the 11-digit id found in the url link. <br>